Getting an Artist Visa in Japan

 2. A photograph of yours that is 4 cm long and 3 cm wide: Please check the guidelines for the photo here

-3. Offer letter for the art-related Job in Japan: The offer letter should contain the duration, position, and expected income.
+3. Offer letter for art-related Jobs in Japan: The offer letter should contain the duration, position, and expected income.

 4. Awards, certification, and any supporting documents for achievements in the related field of the artistic profession